 For forthcoming public talks please see here.

-Unflattening is also now available in French (as Le déploiement), Korean, Portuguese (as Desaplanar in Brazil), Serbian, and Polish.
+Unflattening is also now available in French (as Le déploiement), Korean, Portuguese (as Desaplanar in Brazil), Serbian, Polish, Italian, and Chinese.
 Curious about using Unflattening in the classroom?
 See how it’s being taught here.

 AWARDS for Unflattening